AmeliaCMU/AmeliaScenes/README.md

 ### Dataset

 To run this repository, you first need to download the amelia dataset.
-Follow the instructions [here](https://github.com/AmeliaCMU/AmeliaScenes/blob/main/DATASET.md) to download and setup the dataset.
+Follow the instructions [here](https://ameliacmu.github.io/amelia-dataset/) to download the dataset.

 Once downloaded, create a symbolic link into  ```datasets```: